kgws/homebridge-temperature-cmd/README.md

 # Installation

 1. Install homebridge using: sudo npm install -g homebridge
-2. Install this plugin using: sudo npm install -g homebridge-temperature-cmd
+2. Install this plugin using: sudo npm install -g homebridge-tsymo-cmd
 3. Update your configuration file.
 See sample-config.json in this repository for a sample.

 # Configuration